-Proceedings of CAD'17, Okayama, Japan, August 10-12, 2017, 60-64 © 2017 CAD Solutions, LLC, http://www.cad-conference.net 3D sculpting on NURBS surfaces, which are explicit mathematical expressions, provide excellent mathematical properties (local control, continuity, fitting etc.).
-This initial phase of modeling can be used for further analysis in advanced processing systems.
+3D sculpting on NURBS surfaces, which are explicit mathematical expressions, provide excellent mathematical properties (local control, continuity, fitting etc.).
+This initial phase of modeling is used for further design of scenes with the 3D Painter to provide a whole 3D experience, which can be used for art design or sculpting.

-Fig. 4: Snapshots of a design process.
+Fig. 3: Snapshots of a design process